 I design a necklace, bracelet, or a set to fit the client’s preferences.
 The lengths, colors, shapes, components, and scale of each piece will be specific to each individual and their proportions.
 I’m happy to offer my perspectives and experience with what might be more flattering and accommodating to the individual and their lifestyles.

 Some clients have a specific outfit or outfits they would like the jewelry to go with.
 I like to create multiple-strand pieces that can be mixed and matched together and separately.
 This offers more flexibility and options, giving clients more jewelry for their money.

 Sometimes clients have components they would like me to incorporate into a new piece.

 I have a broad spectrum of components, colors, shapes, textures, for a client to choose from: semi-precious gemstones, pearls, wood, horn, shells, glass, cloisonné, ceramic, African and Native American beads, vermeil, sterling silver, copper, brass, vintage and man-made components, pendants, and findings from all around the world.

 In the initial appointment we get together at my studio to select key components and decide on the lengths and scale of the pieces before I begin work on it.

 After I compose the pieces, there’s a second visit to try them on before I finish the pieces.
 Once a client is happy with the work, I’ll finish them and the pieces are then ready to be purchased and taken with them.

-I also make hand painted and woven baskets and sculptures using archival paper and acrylic paints.
+I make hand painted and woven fiber art sculptures using archival paper and acrylic paints.
 This gives me a lot of flexibility and range of colors to work with.